 Biocontrol, using natural enemies for pest control, has a long history in agriculture.
-It has received a surge of interest in the recent Anthropocene because of its potential as a valuable tool for sustainable agriculture.

-To solve a long-standing puzzle in biocontrol—how well the ubiquitous generalist arthropod predators (GAPs) function as biocontrol agents—this study aimed to 1) quantify the diet composition of GAPs (spiders and ladybeetles) at different crop stages using stable isotope analysis, 2) examine the consistency of GAPs in pest consumption over years, and 3) investigate how abiotic and biotic factors affect pest consumption by GAPs.
+To solve a long-standing puzzle in biocontrol—how well the ubiquitous generalist arthropod predators (GAPs) function as biocontrol agents—this study aimed to 1) quantify the diet composition of GAPs (spiders and ladybeetles) at different crop stages using stable isotope analysis, 2) examine the consistency of GAPs in pest consumption over years, and 3) investigate how various factors such as farming practice, surrounding vegetation, and prey abundance affect pest consumption by GAPs.